Situation awareness: Criticisms of SA

+Because only more desirable effects were included, the results of this meta-analysis were predetermined – predictive measures of SA were predictive.
+Further, there were inflated estimates of mean effect sizes compared to an analysis that did not select results using statistical significance.
+Determining the relevance of SA based on the desirability of outcomes and analyzing only supporting results is a circular conceptualization of SA and revives concerns about the falsifiability of SA.

 Related concepts

 Several cognitive processes related to situation awareness are briefly described in this section.
 The matrix shown below attempts to illustrate the relationship among some of these concepts.
 Note that situation awareness and situational assessment are more commonly discussed in information fusion complex domains such as aviation and military operations and relate more to achieving immediate tactical objectives.
 Sensemaking and achieving understanding are more commonly found in industry and the organizational psychology literature and often relate to achieving long-term strategic objectives.

+There are also biological mediators of situational awareness, most notably hormones such as testosterone, and neurotransmitters such as dopamine and norepinephrine.

 Situational understanding

 Situation awareness is sometimes confused with the term "situational understanding."
 In the context of military command and control applications, situational understanding refers to the "product of applying analysis and judgment to the unit's situation awareness to determine the relationships of the factors present and form logical conclusions concerning threats to the force or mission accomplishment, opportunities for mission accomplishment, and gaps in information".
 Situational understanding is the same as Level 2 SA in the Endsley model—the comprehension of the meaning of the information as integrated with each other and in terms of the individual's goals.
 It is the "so what" of the data that is perceived.